Event Schedule

 This timely and thought-provoking book will make you laugh, cry, and want to scream (sometimes all at once).
 Blending history of science, cultural criticism, and memoir, The Good Mother Myth pulls back the curtain on the flawed social science behind our contemporary understanding of what makes a good mom.

-In conversation with Jessica Calarco
+In conversation with Jessica Calarco.

 Show Don't Tell